hoverla-team-2023/HoverlaBring/dev.md

 3. Require automated tests and checks to pass before merging.
 4. Use automated code analysis tools when possible.
 5. Enforcing a minimum of **two** approvals for merging into the main branch helps ensure that changes have been thoroughly reviewed and meet the project's quality standard
+6. Branch should be squashed

+When you want to get an early feedback, and the PR is in progress please use draft pull requests.

 <h2>4.
 Commit Messages</h2>
-Write clear and informative commit messages.
+The commit message should starts with [BRING-7] and then informative commit messages.

 Follow a format like: **type: description**.